Wykerd/VAST.ts/SPECIFICATION.md

 4. The *moving node* determines its new *EN neighbors* from the constructed *local Voronoi diagram*.
 5. The *moving node* terminates connections that are now unnecessary (those that are not its *EN neighbors*).

+## LEAVE

+We'll make use of *overlap neighbors* for neighbor rediscovery when a node leaves the network.

+The following is the procedure followed by a *leaving node*:
+1. The *leaving node* sends a *LEAVE message* to all its *EN neighbors* containing a list of all its *EN neighbors*.
+2. Either the *leaving node* or the *EN neighbors* will then terminate the connection, whichever comes first.
+3. The *neighboring node* receives the message and runs the *remove node algorithm*.

 # VON Algorithms

 ## Add Node Algorithm